jnyfah/jnyfah.github.io/_posts/buildsystems2.md

 So how is this different from the shell script file we wrote before  🤔, well unlike shell files makefiles include a lot of control flow mechanisms (loops, conditions, and so on), we can declare a variable in a Makefile and use it in various places, make files can also check for recent modifications in a file, if there are none it skips the build and trust me, you can not get this features in shell scripts

-Intresting but... if you have the source codes and makefile of a C++ project from your Linux machine, you cannot directly build that code inside Windows OS and vice versa!, so it still lacks portability 🤷 **this is where CMake comes in** and cmake even generates the makefiles for you automatically, whhew 😫
+Interesting but... if you have the source codes and makefile of a C++ project from your Linux machine, you cannot directly build that code inside Windows OS and vice versa!, so it still lacks portability 🤷 **this is where CMake comes in** and cmake even generates the makefiles for you automatically, whhew 😫

 Okay that sums it up, there are other amazing build systems one might still consider such as [GNU Autotool](https://en.wikipedia.org/wiki/GNU_Autotools), I plan to give it a try soonest 🙂!